 Increasing access to public lands in the Land of Enchantment

-In New Mexico, accessing parks and open spaces can be a major challenge, especially for low-income communities and people dependent on public transportation.
+In Albuquerque and communities across New Mexico, accessing parks, trails and open spaces can be a major challenge, especially for communities with lower income levels and for people who depend on public transportation.

 What we're doing